BrainwaveBrigades/Back2Roots/README.md

 🔗 Stay tuned for updates!

 ### 📧 Contact Us
-For any inquiries, reach out to us at [your email or Discord link].
+For any inquiries, reach out to us at brainwavebrigades@gmail.com.

 🛠 **Happy Coding!** 💻🚀